Please find answers to frequently asked questions regarding PaRD below.

 Please refer to our mission statement and our partnership principles for a detailed explanation of PaRD and what we strive to achieve.
 For an overview of PaRD's structure, please find out about our members, learn about our partners, and visit our world map.
 For further information, please visit the news archive, sign up to the quarterly PaRD newsletter, and visit the knowledge center.

-Members are bilateral, multilateral, or intergovernmental donors and development agencies active in the field of religion and development and/or humanitarian assistance.
+Members are governmental and intergovernmental entities active in the field of religion and development and/or humanitarian assistance.

 If you are interested in joining PaRD and your agency qualifies to become a member, please contact us.

-Partners are civil society and non-governmental organisations such as religious organisations, secular NGOs, community initiatives, foundations, academic institutions, and other relevant development organisations committed to the 2030 Agenda.
+Partners are civil society and non-governmental organisations such as religious and value-driven organisations, secular NGOs, community initiatives, foundations, academic institutions, and other relevant development organisations committed to the 2030 Agenda.

 PaRD is free to join.
 The key investment of our members and partners is their active participation in our global partnership.